 - Learn History – It’s hard to prepare for the future if you haven’t learned from the past.
 Have your child hit the library (or even appropriate websites), visit National Parks, talk to older people (grandparents perhaps)….
 There are lots of ways to give kids an opportunity to learn to enjoy real history!

 - Download a Survival App – I had to throw in at least one thing kids could do with their phones and tablets.
 Not all disasters will mean you’re losing cell coverage, so downloading emergency apps for your child could really make a difference.
-Have them take a look at some of the survival apps that are available and download a few that could come in handy.

 Last, but Far From Least: